wisdom

 Summarizing Points

-• Embrace fermented foods: kimchi (Korea), miso (Japan), and kombucha (global), packed with probiotics for gut health.
+• Embrace fermented foods, such as kimchi (Korea), miso (Japan), and kombucha (global), which are packed with probiotics for gut health.

 • Spice up your life: turmeric (India) and chili peppers (Mexico) stimulate digestion and aid nutrient absorption.